Gradient Color Selection in WinUI Color Picker

 Change opacity of gradient brush

-You can change opacity of the selected gradient color brush by using the delicate slider in the Color Picker.
+You can change the opacity of the selected gradient color brush by using the dedicated slider in the Color Picker.

 <editors:SfColorPicker BrushTypeOptions="LinearGradientBrush,RadialGradientBrush"